krishangoyal12/EmotiSense/README.md

 ## Usage

+- **Webcam Detection:**
-- Click **Start** to enable your webcam and begin emotion detection.
+  - Click **Start Camera** to enable your webcam and begin emotion detection.
   - The app will display detected faces, landmarks, and the most probable emotion.
   - Click **Take Snapshot** to download the current frame as an image.
   - Click **Stop** to turn off the webcam and emotion detection.

+- **Image Upload Detection:**
+  - Use the file input to upload an image from your device.
+  - The app will automatically analyze the image and display the detected emotion.
+  - Click **Clear Image** to remove the uploaded image.

 ## Project Structure